-Additionally, while Groupon originally came to Zingtree for our agent scripting and conversational workflows, as the integration continues they've identified future opportunities for customer self-help.
+Additionally, while Groupon originally came to Zingtree for our agent workflows, as the integration continues they've identified future opportunities for customer self-help.
 In the case of Groupon merchant operations, the majority of questions can be answered with a template response.
 A customer self-help knowledge base will give merchants a speedier way to find a resolution by themselves.

 Lindsey also sees areas of opportunity to leverage Zingtree outside of support.

 "There's discussions happening about expanding outside the world of support and into commercial operations as well," he says.
 "We've started small with Zingtree, and it's becoming a self-service ecosystem, and I'm very confident it will continue to expand throughout the business, because there's the use case for decision tree functionality that shouldn't be limited to support—it should be expanded to all organizations at scale who have complicated processes and policies to enact where you need to ensure that there's a reliability of quality and standardization and accuracy.
 You'd struggle to get that with any other solution."

 Lindsey says, "Go for it.
 To have a tool that's live, it's interactive, it's always up to date, that can be used by people across the business... there's very few tools that can be implemented that can have as positive an impact as Zingtree."

 Groupon (NASDAQ: GRPN) is a trusted local marketplace where consumers go to buy services and experiences that make life more interesting and deliver boundless value.

 Zingtree is a no-code, interactive decision tree tool that helps your employees and customers navigate complex, consequential, and changing processes so they can take the next right action.